The Bankrate promise

 Loans for bad credit are designed specifically for borrowers with credit scores under 670.
 These loans can be tempting if you’re in a tight financial spot and need fast cash, as they’re fairly easy to qualify for and offer quick funding.
 However, there is a tradeoff: because lenders are taking on more risk to lend you money, these loans typically come with higher interest rates and fees than good or excellent credit loans.

-Before applying to these loans, make sure you explore and exhaust all the options available to you.
-You’ll want to avoid getting into a tricky situation that could lead to long-term financial consequences if you aren’t able to make payments.
+You’ll want to avoid getting into a tricky situation that could lead to long-term financial consequences if you aren’t able to make the monthly payments.
+To prevent this possibility, make sure you explore and exhaust all of the alternative bad credit loan options available to you.

 8 alternatives to bad credit loans that can save you money